ill13/Fortunes/ill13/notes.md

 I like your plan!
 Please write a detailed software developement plan to complete these updates!

+Duplicates in main.js that should be called by MarketLogic

 What we'd like to do is look at removing map generation, management, and rendering out of main.js and into its own class.